An

 Graduated with honors… off to work at Burroughs

-Many years later, in Montgomery College, near Germantown, MD
+Many years later, I was then learning in the Montgomery College, near Germantown, MD

 May-1984